deepanshs/mrsimulator/docs/theory/components.rst

 .. cssclass:: table-bordered table-striped centered

-.. list-table:: A list of scaled spatial orientation tensors in the principal axis system of the nuclear shielding tensor, |SOF|, from Eq. :eq:`eq_5` of rank L resulting from the Mth order perturbation expansion of the Nuclear shielding Hamiltonian is presented.
+.. list-table:: A list of scaled spatial orientation tensors in the principal axis system of the J-coupling tensor, |SOF| from Eq. :eq:`eq_5`, of rank L resulting from the Mth order perturbation expansion of the J-coupling Hamiltonian is presented.
   :widths: 25 25 50
   :header-rows: 1